sglang (vanilla)

 Run upstream sglang with the Codec patches applied yourself.
 Use this when you need a custom build; otherwise prefer the pre-built codec-sglang Docker image.

 sglang is the easiest path to a Codec-speaking server.
-As of PR #24483 (merged) the standard sglang /v1/completions endpoint accepts stream_format: "msgpack" | "protobuf" against any model it can serve.
+With the Codec patches applied, the standard /v1/completions endpoint accepts stream_format: "msgpack" | "protobuf" against any model it can serve.

 Run a Codec-capable sglang server